 Each group will have one leader and two or three co-leaders so that each leader can be pastorally responsible for two or three members of the group.
 Before the group starts:

-Try to facilitate a varied meeting each week.
-It may include worship (if there is a musician in the group).
+- Try to facilitate a varied meeting each week.
+It may include worship songs (perhaps recorded music).
 Allow people to share experiences and talk about difficulties.
-Have a shared meal or perhaps go to a concert once in the course of the group's life.
+Have a shared meal or go to a concert or some event once in the course of the group’s life.
+Be friends.

 The first meeting

 This is important.
-The leaders may know who is expected, but the visitors don't know what to expect.
+The leaders may know who is expected, but the visitors don’t know what to expect.
 Aim to make people feel at ease.
-Have the room ready (coffee made, books out, chairs ready — but not in neat rows).
-Have a ten-minute circulating time.
+Have the room ready (drinks or snacks ready, chairs set in circle, books available).
+Allow ten minutes for informal chatting.

 Who is there?

 This sharing time will probably be followed by a short talk on laying the foundations, or on assurance.
 Remember not to assume any knowledge of the Bible and try not to use “jargon” phrases that are unfamiliar to the guests.